julzaza/wildwitchherbs/_posts/2026-04-23-pregnancy-protection-old-world-magic.md

 Just intention and boundary.

-That is how much real folk magic works.
+That is how real folk magic works.

 ---